Coming Up with Character Names and Why They Matter

 When you're crafting these unforgettable names and the characters they belong to, make sure you're using tools that support your creativity, not hinder it.

-Not only do we have hundreds of free articles at DabbleU for you to hone your craft with, but Dabble is equipped with a dedicated space for your characters.
-Make their profiles as detailed as you want, keep all their backstory and relationship details in one place, and even organize them into casts—all while staying only one click away from your manuscript as you’re writing.
+Dabble is an incredibly versatile tool equipped with a dedicated space for your characters.
+Make your Character Profiles as detailed as you want, keep all their backstory and relationship details in one place, and even organize them into Casts—all while staying only one click away from your manuscript as you're writing.

 The best part is that you can craft all the characters you want with Dabble (and try all our premium features) for free for fourteen days by clicking here!
 You don't even need to punch in your credit card deets.

-There’s a name for a trial like that… awesome!
+There's a name for a trial like that: Awesome!